grindsa/dkb-robo/README.md

      'validity': u'01.01.2017  unbefristet'}}
 ```

-To get the amount of DKB points the below method must be used
+To get the amount of DKB points the below method can be used
 ```
-> points_dic = DKB.get_get_points(dkb_br)
+> points_dic = DKB.get_get_points()
 ```

-A dictionary similar to the below will be returnd
+A dictionary similar to the below will be returned
 ```
 > pprint(points_dic)
 {u'DKB-Punkte': 99999,